Speedmob/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path: adds :/action to $PATH output

 3-paths: counts the number of directories in the PATH by counting the number of : in between (translated : to \n then counted using grep -c \n)

+4-global_variables: printed using env, which prints enviromental variables by default if no parameters are entered